mort666/bw-clients/libs/auth/src/common/login-strategies/README.md

 ## Handling the `AuthResult`

-The `AuthResult` object returned from the `process*Response()` method contains information that will be used to determine how to direct the user after an authentication attempt.
+The `AuthResult` object returned from the `process[IdentityType]Response()` method contains information that will be used to determine how to direct the user after an authentication attempt.

 ### Re-submit Scenarios

-There are two cases where a user is required to provide additional information before they can be authenticated: Two Factor Authenticatin (2FA) and New Device Verification (NDV).
+There are two cases where a user is required to provide additional information before they can be authenticated: Two Factor Authentication (2FA) and New Device Verification (NDV).
 In these scenarios, we actually need the user to "re-submit" their original request, along with their added 2FA or NDV token.
 Here is how these scenarios work:

 **User must complete Two Factor Authentication**